 Patients who want the benefits of a cartilage graft but do not want to sacrifice a rib have the option of choosing cadaveric rhinoplasty.
 Instead of using a graft from the patient’s own ribs, which leads to scarring and pain, a cadaveric rhinoplasty uses a cadaver rib graft.
 Dr Choy was the first plastic surgeon in Australia to perform cadaveric rhinoplasty.

 Dorsal Augmentation With Dermal Filler

 Some patients are candidates for a nonsurgical rhinoplasty using dermal fillers.
 The procedure consists of injecting a filler underneath the skin to change the structure and proportions of the nose temporarily.
-This is a convenient outpatient procedure that allows patients to consider if they want to explore a more permanent option.
+This is a minimally-invasive outpatient procedure that allows patients to consider if they want to explore a more permanent option.